gofiber/fiber/middleware/idempotency/README.md

 	//
 	// Optional.
 Default: an in-memory locker for this process only.
 	Lock Locker

 	// Storage stores response data by idempotency key.
 	//
 	// Optional.
 Default: an in-memory storage for this process only.
 	Storage fiber.Storage

-	// MarshalFunc is the function used to marshal a Response to a []byte.
-	//
-	// Optional.
-Default: a marshal function which uses "encoding/gob" from the Go standard library.
-	MarshalFunc func(*Response) ([]byte, error)
-	// UnmarshalFunc is the function used to unmarshal a []byte back to a Response.
-	//
-	// Optional.
-Default: an unmarshal function which uses "encoding/gob" from the Go standard library.
-	UnmarshalFunc func([]byte, *Response) error
 }
 ```